tapis-project/uh-hpc-in-the-cloud/block4/apps.md

-### To register your very first app with Tapis(Agave) these are some of the prequisites
+### Lets first check:

-* Storage and execution systems registered with Tapis(Agave), which you will use in defining your app
+* Your Storage and execution systems that you registered with Tapis(Agave) can be listed You can do a systems-list command from your VM to see your storage and execution systems are visible

-* With the training accounts credentials you should be able to ssh to cloud.corral.tacc.utexas.edu
+* With the training accounts credentials check if you can ssh to cloud.corral.tacc.utexas.edu
  ```
  ssh trainXXX@cloud.corral.tacc.utexas.edu

  ```
- In your /home/{user}/ you should see an 'applications' directory
+ In your /home/{user}/ you should see an empty 'applications/classifyApp-1.0' directory

 ### Step 1: Creating the app bundle locally
- * Create a directory classifyApp-1.0 in your /home/{user}/applications directory on your local VM

  * cd into classifyApp-1.0 directory and singularity pull the classifier docker image using the command below.
 ```
 singularity pull docker://tacc/pearc19-classifier